 - No restrictions with the foods or drinks you can consume after treatment

 - No surgical procedures involved with the treatment process

 Find Out if Dentures are Right for You by Scheduling an Appointment with Your Melbourne Dentist

 Scheduling an appointment with Dr. Brazdo will give you the opportunity to explore whether or not dentures are a good tooth replacement option for you.
 Dr. Brazdo will help you learn more about the pros and cons of dentures and discuss the benefits and drawbacks of this procedure as it relates to your individual situation.
 If you are not a good candidate for dentures, Dr. Brazdo will be able to provide you with other tooth replacement options that will help you replace any missing or damaged teeth.

-Call the office of Artistic Touch Dentistry to schedule an appointment with Dr. Brazdo.
+Call our dental office in Melbourne Florida to schedule an appointment with Dr. Brazdo.